Staff Profile

 - Address: School of Geography, Politics and Sociology

-My research is concerned with knowledge production, political debate and policy-making in the area of post-immigrant “integration” and citizenship.
-I am particularly interested in the interaction between state regulation and disruptive agency, the politics of crisis and the development of policy agendas that aim for social unity and cohesion.
+My research is about knowledge-production and policy-making in the areas of post-immigrant integration, citizenship, 'race' and class.
+I am interested in state regulation and disruptive agency, the politics of crisis and the circulation of far-right ideology.

 - Dobbernack J. Civic Inclusion for Permanent Minorities: Thinking through the Politics of "Ghetto" and "Separatism" Laws.
 Ethnic and Racial Studies 2022, 45(16), 568-590.